 On behalf of Stange Law Firm, PC posted in child custody on Thursday, January 16, 2020.

 Unmarried fathers in Illinois and throughout the country may be able to gain rights to a child by acknowledging their paternity.
 Doing so may make it possible to avoid going to court to establish it.
 However, if the mother doesn’t agree that an individual is a child’s father, a court appearance may be inevitable to resolve the matter.
-An acknowledgement of paternity (AOP) document must be signed by both parents, and it may also need to be witnessed.
+An acknowledgment of paternity (AOP) document must be signed by both parents, and it may also need to be witnessed.

 Fathers who acknowledge paternity could be required to make child support payments, and they could also be included on a child’s birth certificate.
 A birth certificate may be altered if paternity is established after it has been issued.
 Parents may be able to fill out an AOP form at the hospital where the baby was born.
 They may also be able to obtain a copy of the document after the child goes home and forward it to the appropriate state agency.